brady691213/ApiGen/src/CodeGeneration/README.md

 ## Tasks - Now

+- TASKT: Avoid passing class name and filename to models.
+- TASKT: Use  CodeArtifactModel as input for code generators.
+- TASKT: Use CodeArtifactModel for Result returns for feedback on generate tasks
 - TASKT: All codedom expression building done by my builders for testing
 - TASKT: Unit tests for all codedom expression/statement builders
 - TASKT: Replace hardcoding with parameters
 -

+- TASKT: Separate Build and Generate on solutions and projects.
+Better testing.
 - TASKT: Some comments in generated code.
 - TASKT: Some blank lines in generated code.
 - TASKT: Merge `CodeFileModel` and `ClassModel` + other type models